wp-plugins/watu/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-Creates exams with unlimited number of questions and answers.
-Assigns grade after the exam or quiz is taken.
+Creates exams and quizzes with unlimited number of questions and answers.
+Assigns grade after the quiz is taken.
+Moible / touch - friendly.

 == License ==